galtzo-floss/library_tree/README.md

 ## 🌻 Synopsis

 Understand where modules wander off to when they are bored, in **one line of code**.
-It is a simple, lightweight (< 100 LOC), easy-to-use tool tree generator.
-A tree representation of where a module ends up included.
+It is a simple, lightweight (< 100 LOC), easy-to-use tree generator.
+What kind of tree?
+A tree representation of where a module ends up being included.

 ```ruby
 module MyGemLibrary